 For the purposes of providing an example, DNV chose a 2018 study from Massachusetts containing values for residential health and safety NEIs.
-This example will focus on a 95% efficient boiler corresponding to NEI generation of \$0.88/installed measure/year.
+This example will focus on a residential thermostat with electric heating and cooling, which corresponds to NEI generation of \$0.13/installed measure/year.